virtool/virtool-website/content/docs/api/hmm.md

 ```

-### Install {#install}
+# Install {#install}

+Automatically install the official HMM profiles and annotations.

+If data have already been installed, this operation will safely remove the profiles and any unused annotations and reinstall the offical profiles and annotations.

 ```
 PATCH /api/hmms/install
 ```

-Automatically install the official HMM profiles and annotations.
-If data have already been installed, this operation will safely remove the profiles and any unused annotations and reinstall the offical profiles and annotations.

-**Headers**
+## Response

 ```
 Status: 200 OK
 ```

-**Response**

 ```json
 {